unicorn-wg/aipref-attachment/draft-it-aipref-attachment.md

 the resource is not crawled.

-If any group allows the crawling of the resource, content can be obtained.
+If any group allows the crawling of the resource, content can be retrieved.
-Any usage preferences
-from the Content-Usage directive in the group that has the longest Allow rule match, applies to the content that is obtained.
+If multiple groups allow crawling, the usage preference from the group with the longest Allow rule match applies to that content.

 For example, given the following "robots.txt" document: